Avaiga/taipy-doc/docs/manuals/core/config/index.md

-Taipy core is an application builder that converts user algorithms into a back-end application.
+Taipy Core is an application builder that converts user algorithms into a back-end application.
 To build such an application with the desired behaviors, a few Taipy entities must be configured.

 The following sections show how to configure a Taipy application in python.
 All The taipy configuration methods can